Text Editor–Design Component/Design System

 1. Gather Design Specifics and Requirements from Product and UX Designer

 I gathered the old text editor design and basic requirements of the text editor, possible features, and functions from the four products and UX designers.
 I created a document represent screenshots and current UI design, requirements, and functions in the Mural board.

 The process that I took was to talk with different UX/Product designers of each team and then discussed the component requirements and needs in our weekly UX team meeting.
 I worked with a senior UX designer collaboratively gathering all the feedback and thoughts through email, 1-on-1 meetings, and team meetings.

 2. Ideation and Researching

-I took charge of design on this stage.
+I took charge of design at this stage.
 I sketched out the idea.
 I researched a lot of similar components and looked for all the possible solutions and examples in the market.
-I compared the similarities and differences from the materials I found, then I found out a solution that matched the needs and expectations most.
+I compared the similarities and differences from the materials I found, then I found a solution that matched the needs and expectations most.